velezj/family-rpg-1/march-2021/characters/frieda-gallows-sheet.md

 you can cast detect magic at will, without expending a spell slot.

+-   pact boon • phb 107

+your otherworldly patron bestows a gift upon you for your loyal service.

+`  | pact of the tome • phb `

+your patron gives you a grimoire called a book of shadows that grants you additional cantrips that don\'t count against your number of cantrips known. if you lose the book, you can perform a 1-hour ceremony to receive a replacement during a short or long rest.

 ### forest gnome racial traits {#forest_gnome_racial_traits}

 -   darkvision • br 37